The following rules and conditions are specific to the SPEECH & DRAMA category. Please ensure you also read the General Rules & Conditions of Entry.

 4. TEACHER’S PASS:

 a) SOLOS/DUOS/TRIOS: Teachers who have submitted 10 or more students in SOLO events OR 20 or more students if including ‘Duologue or Trio’ events will be eligible for ONE Festival Pass.
-To claim, they should email: firstname.lastname@example.org no later than Tuesday 1 May 2018 giving student names and event number details.
+To claim, they should email: email@example.com Friday 29 May 2020 giving details of each student's name and the event number they are entered.
 Please allow 10 working days to receive this Pass in the mail.
-An administrative charge of $10 needs to be paid, so please be sure to make arrangements for this payment at the same time as when applying.
+An administrative charge of $10 needs to be paid, so please be sure to arrange for this payment at the same time as when applying.

 b) DRAMA GROUPS: One Free Admission ticket PER GROUP will be issued by the Session Manager when registering and this is given to the person who submits the material for the adjudicator.
 Normal admission charges apply to all other helpers/supervisors with the group should they wish to see the performance.

 5. Time limits allow for the presentation of ONE OR MORE ITEMS, published or unpublished unless otherwise stipulated, provided they fit within the nominated time limits.
 Limits are strictly monitored and entrants exceeding ‘Total Performance Time’ will be eligible for ‘comments only’ - not for a placing.
 Please refer to Item 27 in the General Rules & Conditions of Entry.